mono/website/docs/faq/aspnet.md

  <something:SuperDuper id="myid" otherattributes="go here" />
 ```

-### Can I run ASP.NET 2.x applications with Mono?

-Support for 2.x ASP.NET applications is under active development, but it's not complete.
-If you want to try it out, use the \`xsp2' command.
-You will need to install the 2.0 preview assemblies and compilers.

 ### OutputCache and VarByParam

 The VaryByParam="None" semantics are not implemented in Mono, for example in: